 College of Staten Island 504/ADA Compliance Committee Members:

-Executive Director of Human Resources and Labor Designee, 1A-201
+Director of Employee Relations and Labor Designee, 1A-201

 Professor Zaghloul Ahmed

 Professor Christine Flynn Saulnier

 Social Work Department, 2A-201

 Interim Executive Director of Student Services, 1A-301

 Interim Chief Administrative Superintendent, 1M-203

 - For the purpose of these procedures, “students” refers to students and prospective students.